Nenana, Alaska: Public services

 Water is drawn from wells, then treated and distributed via circulating loops.
 A piped gravity system collects sewage, which is treated at a secondary treatment plant.
 Most of the City is connected to the piped water and sewer system: 215 homes and the school are served.
 The remaining homes have individual wells and septic systems.

 Refuse is collected by a private firm and hauled to the new Denali Borough regional landfill, located south of Anderson.
 Electricity is provided by Golden Valley Electric Association.
 A school provides education for grades kindergarten through 12 (200 students).
 The Nenana Student Living Center, one of three statewide boarding schools for high school students, attracts students from around the state to attend the local school.
 The school has an extensive arts program (music, artistic and performing programs), strong academic quality, and vocational studies.

 The City has a library with a full-time librarian, internet access and full library services, including inter-library loans.
 Health clinic services are provided by the Nenana Native Clinic.
 A regional hospital is located in Fairbanks, 55 miles away.
 Specialized services include the Railbelt Mental Health & Addiction Services.

 Emergency Services have highway, river and airport access.
 911 emergency service is available in Nenana; auxiliary health care is provided by Nenana Volunteer Fire/EMS or Fairbanks hospitals.
-Police service is provide by the Alaska State Troopers.
+Police service is provided by the Alaska State Troopers.